alecramsay/ushouse/README.md

 total vote share and that a losing candidate would have garnered a 30% share of the votes.

+* TODO - Review & document the logic for imputing uncontested elections

 ### Step 4 - Export the results to CSV

 Finally, for each imputed election spreadsheet, I exported select results into